primerocomunico/vue-node/README.md

 **vuex,** can disposal all data & methods (control) in a global way for using during all de application.
 **axios,** create methods for consuming data from rest api.

 Mixing vuex&axios we can create a special file for using all the apiMethods.
-You can find all the methods in tthe route **../store/apiMethods.js**
+You can find all the methods in the branch vue.js / route **../store/apiMethods.js**

 As the same time you can find the global use of the data and methods of the "Store" by using different components in one single view.